ReactFace: Online Multiple Appropriate Facial Reaction Generation in Dyadic Interactions: Methodology

-\textbf{(i) Multi-modal speaker behaviour encoding and interaction.} Given a speaker behaviour $\bm{\mathrm{B}}_{1:t}^s$, this module first encodes it to a set of verbal speech and non-verbal facial behaviour embeddings.
-To achieve this, a speech encoder (\emph{i.e.}, a state-of-the-art pre-trained wav2vec2.0 speech model \cite{baevski2020wav2vec}) is leveraged to encode the raw audio signal $\bm{\mathcal{X}}^s_{1:t}$ as a set of speaker speech embeddings $\bm{A}^s_{1:kt}$, where $k$ is specific to the pre-trained audio encoder and means that the number of outputted speech frames is around $k$ times over the number of facial frames for the same duration.
-Meanwhile, a 2D facial sequence encoder (\emph{i.e.,} a network consisting of 3D convolutional layers and transformer encoder layers) encodes all speaker facial frames $\bm{\mathrm{F}}^s_{1:t}$ as a set of speaker facial embeddings $\bm{\tilde{F}}^s_{1:t}$.
-Then, a cross-attention transformer with an alignment bias (explained in Sec.~\ref{subsec:synchronisation}) is proposed to align the speaker facial embeddings with the corresponding speech embeddings, resulting in a set of aligned facial embeddings $\bm{\bar{F}}^s_{1:t}$.
-To allow the aligned speaker facial embeddings to be semantic meaningful, this module also enforces the $\bm{\bar{F}}^s_{1:t}$ to contain information for reconstructing the 3D facial sequence $\bm{\hat{\mathrm{R}}}_{1:t}^s$ corresponding to the given speaker's facial sequence $\bm{\mathrm{F}}^s_{1:t}$.
+\item \textbf{(i) Multi-modal speaker behaviour encoding and Alignment (MSBEA):} Given a speaker behaviour $\bm{\mathrm{B}}_{1:t}^s$, the MSBEA module first encodes it as a set of verbal speech and non-verbal facial behaviour embeddings.
+To achieve this, a speech encoder A-Enc (\emph{i.e.}, a state-of-the-art pre-trained speech model wav2vec2.0~\cite{baevski2020wav2vec}) is leveraged to encode the raw audio signal $\bm{\mathcal{X}}^s_{1:t}$ as a set of speaker speech embeddings $\bm{A}^s_{1:kt}$, where $k$ denotes that sampling rate for obtaining speech frames is $k$ times over the sampling rate for obtaining facial frames, which depends on the audio encoder's setting.
+Meanwhile, a 2D facial sequence encoder F-Enc (\emph{i.e.,} a network consisting of 3D convolutional layers and transformer encoder layers) encodes all speaker facial frames $\bm{\mathrm{F}}^s_{1:t}$ as a set of speaker facial embeddings $\bm{\tilde{F}}^s_{1:t}$.
+This can be formulated as:

-\textbf{(ii) Multiple appropriate facial reaction generation.} This component involves applying previous speaker-listener interactions, including speaker speech and facial behaviour embeddings and previously predicted facial reactions, as well as two learnable tokens (\emph{i.e.,} $\bm{\mu}_{token}$ and $\bm{\sigma}_{token}$), to generate a distribution (\emph{i.e.,} $\mathcal{N}(\bm{\mu}^l_{t}, \bm{\sigma}^l_{t})$) of appropriate facial reaction frames at the current time using a Conditional Interaction Encoder (CIE).
-Consequently, different embeddings $\bm{z}_{t}$ can be sampled from $\mathcal{N}(\bm{\mu}^l_{t}, \bm{\sigma}^l_{t})$, which represents a facial reaction frame at the time $t$.
-Based on this embedding, $w$ continuous and smooth current facial reaction frame embeddings $\bm{Z}_{t-w+1:t}$ can be obtained.
-A listener reaction decoder then applies these embeddings to predict 3D facial reaction coefficients $\bm{\hat{\mathrm{R}}}_{t-w+1:t}^l$, which are further used to render 2D listener identity-aware face image sequence $\bm{\hat{\mathrm{F}}}^l_{1:t}$.